 Nonresident Students

-Athletic Participation

-Movement of nonresident student athletes from one district to another and athletic participation shall be addressed by KHSAA regulations.

 Status of Nonresident Students

 Nonresident students are accepted in the district for one school year terms.
 Students are automatically renewed each year thereafter as long as the student remains in good standing.
 During the school year, the student is expected to abide by all school rules, the student code of conduct, and is subject to the disciplinary procedures as set forth therein.